Basic Kirwan injectivity and its applications: Basic Hodge numbers and basic Betti numbers

 \begin{defn} The \emph{equivariant basic Dolbeault cohomology} of $M$, denoted by $H_{\mathfrak{g}}^{p,*}(M, \mathcal{F})$, is defined to be the cohomology of the differential complex $\{ \Omega_{\mathfrak{g}}^{p,*}(M,\mathcal{F}), \bar{\partial}_{\mathfrak{g}}\}$. \end{defn}

-The following result generalizes the earlier result \cite[Theorem 7.5]{GNT16} in two ways: it is valid for a transversely K\"ahler foliation which may not be Killing, and it applies to a more general type of symmetry which may not come from the structural Lie algebra of a Killing foliaiton.
+A foliation analogue of Carrell--Lieberman type theorem was first established for structural Lie algebra actions on transversely K\"ahler Killing foliations in \cite[Theorem 7.5]{GNT16}.
+The following result is partly motivated by extending \cite[Theorem 7.5]{GNT16} to transversely K\"ahler foliations which may not be Killing, and to symmetries which may not come from the structural algebra.